bishalk21/CodingPractice/react-js-zero-to-hero/chapter-01-inception/assignment-solution.md

 3. What is CDN and Why do we use it?

 - CDN - Content Delivery Network
+- A content delivery network (CDN) refers to a geographically distributed group of servers that work together to provide fast delivery of Internet content.
 - A set of servers spread over geographically many locations
 - Duplicates of data - generally static assets like stylesheets, images and JS
 - Server the request based on the location of the request of the end user - it will help in reducing the latency of the response